microsoft/vscode-wiki/Roadmap.md

 ### Workbench

+* :runner: Support to layout the editor area as a grid
+* :runner: Improve intra-file navigation (outline, bread crumb)
+* :runner: Investigate improved settings discovery and editing
 * [x] Finish Multi-root folder Workspaces support and support extension authors in adopting it
 * [x] Show SCM status in the explorer (including `.gitignored` files)
 * [x] Support vertical panel layout
 * [x] Support multi-selection in the  explorer for common actions e.g. delete
-* Improve intra-file navigation (outline, bread crumb)
 * [x] Improve notification UI
-* :runner: Investigate improved settings discovery and editing

 ### Editor

 * [x] Improve the performance and scalability of editor decorations